louisliuwei/FPGA-Design-Flow-using-Vivado/lab2.md

    Notice that line 86 is highlighted.
 Also notice that the CLOCK_RATE and BAUD_RATE parameters are passed to the module being called.

-8. Double-click on the **meta_harden_rxd_io** instance to see how the synchronization circuit is being implemented using two FFs.
+8. Double-click on the **meta_harden_rxd_i0** instance to see how the synchronization circuit is being implemented using two FFs.
 This synchronization is necessary to reduce the likelihood of meta-stability.

 9. Click on the (  ![](./images/lab2/Fig11_1.png) ) in the schematic view to go back to its parent block.